Sliding the sliders to achieve the most subtle correction is not always the most efficient and most practical way.

 Not all corrections have it.

 * The magic wand applies the optimal value defined by PhotoLab according to the tool used and the circumstances of the shooting.
 It depends on the image.

 – The word “Auto” appears to the right of the title

-This value is different from that given by the double click:
+This value, given by the magic wand, is different from that given by the double click:

 * The default value, generally halfway, corresponds to the average correction proposed by the software.

 * The value 0 by default indicates that this correction is optional

 – The microContrast (Light palette) can return to its optimal value, with the magic wand, OR be canceled, by a double click

 The scale of values is not always obvious.
 Here is an example::

 – Variation of the intensity of an effect: light to strong, from 0 to 200%, optimized to 100%